konsumer/pipd/README.md

 I made some other tools to efficiently do stuff, but I need to finish them up:

 - [gif2oled](https://github.com/konsumer/gif2oled) - turn a GIF into a C program that shows an animation on the OLED
-- [pipdloader](https://github.com/konsumer/pipdloader) - Load a puredata-patch and interact with the hardware
+- [pipdloader](https://github.com/konsumer/pipdloader) - Load a puredata-patch and interact with the hardware.

+I also still need to set this up:

+- systemd for puredata to interact with hardware (as websocket client?)
+- systemd service that shows splash with gif2oled
+- systemd service that starts puredata (or pipdloader) `shell` (in ggee, part of extended) can run commands (like stop the splasher service)
+- html emulator (for working on desktop without hardware)